Life Insurance Takes Back Seat To Other Cover

 Aviva is just one of many low-cost UK life insurance providers, offering cover that begins at just £5 a month.

 At the time, the company paid out 99 percent of the life insurance claims it received, with an average payout of almost £51,000.

 Aviva discovered that families rank repayment of unsecured debts and establishment of savings accounts higher than financially protecting homes or loved ones.

 Zurich found that three-quarters of UK residents had home contents insurance, and 58 percent had building insurance but only slightly more than one-third had life insurance.

-These priorities may make sense for people who live for today but it is important to think about tomorrow.
-Life can change (or end) in an instant and we should prepare ourselves and our loved ones for this event.
+These priorities may make sense for people who live for today, but it is important to think about tomorrow.
+Life can change (or end) instantly, and we should prepare ourselves and our loved ones for this event.
 Purchasing a life insurance for seniors policy is one way to do this.